sloppyjuicy/cogniassist-docs/docs/settings-channels.md

 6. Google Hangout
 7. Microsoft Bot Framework

-By default, the REST channel is enabled which supports one way communication.
-Example, one to one conversation with the bot.
+By default, the REST channel is enabled which supports one way of communication.
+Example, one-to-one conversation with the bot.

 The REST channel will provide you with a REST endpoint which posts messages and sends back the bots messages in response to that request.

 #### SocketIO

-The SocketIO channel uses websockets and it is real-time.
+The SocketIO channel uses web sockets, and it is real-time.

 ![](assets\CA_112.png)